-IFFIm bonds, also known as Vaccine Bonds, are investment-grade5 impact bonds supported by sovereign donors' commitments.
-They can be issued in any currency and have varying maturities, but the average term of IFFIm Vaccine Bonds is three to five years.
-The interest rate on IFFIm's bonds are similar to those of other similarly rated sovereign or supranational issuers.
+IFFIm bonds, also known as vaccine bonds, are socially responsible investment-grade5 bonds supported by sovereign donors' commitments.
+They can be issued in any currency and have varying maturities, but the average term of IFFIm vaccine bonds is three to five years.
+The interest rate on IFFIm's bonds is similar to those of other similarly rated sovereign or supranational issuers.